Carleton-Team-Koala/Scramble/README.md

 ## Description

 Scramble is based off of Hasbro's Scrabble, a game developed in 1938 by Alfred Mosher Butts.
 In the original Scrabble game, 2-4 players each recieve a "hand" of seven letter tiles, which they are required to play some number of each term to form a word on the board, with at least one tile being connected to a tile on the board in such a way that conenction too forms a word.
 Each letter tile is assigned a points value, and each word is scored off of the values of the tiles constituting the word.
 The game is complex and difficult to explain succinctly.
-We reccommend this material as a good primer on the game: https://users.cs.northwestern.edu/~robby/uc-courses/22001-2008-winter/scrabble.html
+We reccommend [this material from Northwestern University](https://users.cs.northwestern.edu/~robby/uc-courses/22001-2008-winter/scrabble.html) as a good primer on the game.

 We have made some modifications to our version:
 - Our version of the game has support for exactly two players.